Christchurch School of Music

-The Christchurch School of Music (CSM) is a music school in Christchurch, New Zealand.
+The Christchurch School of Music | Te Kura Puoro (CSM) formerly the Christchurch School of Instrumental Music (CSIM), is a community music education organization based in Christchurch, New Zealand.

 The school was founded in 1955 by Robert Perks to provide musical education to primary school children.
 The CSM now provides lessons for people of all ages, and for a large range of orchestral instruments.

-The CSM features several orchestras, concert bands, and other instrumental groups, and performs a Showcase Concert each year in which all CSM students participate.
+The CSM features several orchestras, concert bands, and other instrumental groups, and provides numerous opportunities to perform.